Ayush Anand

 Ayush Anand is an Indian television actor.
-He has worked in television shows like Ishqbaaaz, Tu Sooraj, Main Saanjh, Piyaji on StarPlus and Balika Vadhu on Colors TV.
+He has acted in television shows like Ishqbaaaz, Tu Sooraj, Main Saanjh, Piyaji on StarPlus and Balika Vadhu on Colors TV.

-Education
+Early life and education

 Anand attended Springdales Public School New Delhi.
 He received his Bachelor of Business Administration degree from the Guru Nanak Institute of Management and Information Technology New Delhi in Delhi.
 He started working from his college days.
 He had done theatre and street plays with Kabira Art Theatre, Delhi and founded the group with his college friends.
 He worked in the Tanzil Theatre Group (later changed to Bhaav Arts of Expression) for three years.